 We can define question tags on the knowledge model and then assign them to different questions.
 This can be used to group together questions on the same topic or for the same purpose.

 When researchers create a new project from the knowledge model, they can only choose the question groups they are interested in for their research.
-So we can use this to create a very rich knolwedge model but researchers will be able to use only the parts relevant to them.
+So we can use this to create a very rich knowledge model but researchers will be able to use only the parts relevant to them.

 Integrations define a connection to an external service or resource where we can get the answers from.
 They are used with integration questions.
 For each integration we configure some basic information, such as ID, Name, or Logo URL.
 Other configuration varies based on the integration type.
-More information about how to configure integration is available under the integration development.
+More information about how to configure integration is available under the integration questions documentation.